Rokfor/rokfor-slim/README.md

 -   Populate: Sends all data (true).
 Equals data=All|Available|Fields
 -   Verbose: Send complete Information about a dataset.
 In most cases, this is too much and just slowing down the connection.
+-   Template: limit to a certain template id

 Examples: